VectoBot3/MileageMaster/README.md

 ### Interactive Charts:
 Visualize fuel usage, costs, and trends with dynamic, responsive Chart.js-powered charts.
 These visuals simplify patterns and changes over time.
--	**Chart Types:** Explore line charts for trends (MPG/L/100km, cost per distance, fuel price changes) and bar charts for individual entry data (cost per entry, fuel volume).
+-	**Chart Types:** Explore line charts for trends (MPG/L/100km, cost per distance, fuel price changes, cumulative distance) and bar charts for individual entry data (cost per entry, fuel volume).
 -	**Enlarged View:** Click any chart to open it in a larger pop-up window for a more detailed view.
 -	**Chart Export:** Download individual charts as high-quality PNG images.
 For convenience, export all charts at once in a single, organized ZIP file.